A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

    - Remove the **floppy disk drive**.
    - Set **memory allocation** based on system resources:
      - Use **8 GB** if available, or adjust to **4 GB** or **2 GB** if limited.
-   - Use **NAT** for the network adapter, similar to previous lab configurations.
+   - Use **Internal Network** for the network adapter, similar to the server.

 ## Step 5: Power On and Start Installation
 1. Power on each VM, and when prompted, press a key to start the boot sequence.